WHO WE ARE

 Since Youth Renewal Fund’s inception in 1989, the goal has always been to spearhead educational innovations to improve social mobility in Israel.
 Nearly 30 years later, this foundation remains stronger than ever.
 Youth Renewal Fund seeks to serve as hub for educational research and innovation in the US and thanks to our partnership with Darca, we have the partner to strategically implement our findings in Israel.
 Looking forward, YRF looks to expand this foundational component and, with the help of Darca, leverage education as a means to a strong and prosperous Israel.

 SCOPE OF OUR WORK

-The network today includes 29 widely dispersed educational institutions, from Kiryat Shmona in the north all the way to the Arava in the far south.
+The network today includes 30 widely dispersed high schools, from Kiryat Shmona in the north all the way to the Arava in the far south.
 Among these institutions are religious and non-religious high schools, a Druze school and all-girl schools for religious young women who combine secular and religious studies.
 Darca also operates two innovative English learning centers serving students from different schools and ages, where Jewish and Arab students regularly meet and study English together.